-To start the day off well head to Yoghurt Barn for breakfast in Den Bosch. it’s a chain of cafes but inside it feels more like an independent cafe.
-They sell a variety of yogurt pots, toast options, smoothies and cakes.
-I went for the ‘Fabulous Fig’ which consisted of some yogurt, chopped fig and fresh mint on some brown toast.
+To start your one day in Den Bosch well, head to Yoghurt Barn for breakfast in Den Bosch. it’s a chain of cafes but inside it feels more like an independent cafe.
+They sell a variety of yoghurt pots, toast options, smoothies and cakes.
+I went for the ‘Fabulous Fig’ which consisted of some yoghurt, chopped fig and fresh mint on some brown toast.
 It was a gamble as it seemed like a strange option but the gamble paid off as it was delicious.

-At 2 years old this Store was created by Nikki Wolfs, an incredibly creative women who trusted her instincts of starting a 1000m2 store selling fashion and lifestyle products as well as opening a cafe inside.
+This Store was created by Nikki Wolfs, an incredibly creative women who trusted her instincts of starting a 1000m2 store selling fashion and lifestyle products as well as opening a cafe inside.
 The letters within ‘Robbies’ all mean something and represent a Dutch word however as an English translation they follow the lines of Rebel, Business, Entrepreneurship, Energy.
-This is what she bases all of her business decisions on from which products to bring into the shop to the staff she employes.
+This is what she bases all of her business decisions on from which products to bring into the shop to the staff she employs.

-The fashion items in store are from various European brands for a mix of styles and the lifestyle products for sale are a mix of unique items.
-The Christmas items and displays where particularly impressive when we were there in November!
+The fashion items in the store are from various European brands for a mix of styles and the lifestyle products for sale are a mix of unique items.
+The Christmas items and displays were particularly impressive when we were there in November!

-But you’re here to eat too because Robbie’s is one of the best restaurants in Den Bosch, so lets touch on the food.
+But you’re here to eat too because Robbie’s is one of the best restaurants in Den Bosch.
 Robbie’s is open for coffee’s, breakfast and lunch and I can recommend Robbie’s Quiche as a good lunch option!
 There is also a chocolate store next door so make sure you get a sweet treat before leaving!

 A few shops that we visited and I would recommend popping into are: